-He thought that an arrangement was feasible by which the Palestinian banks to be authorized to release sterling would reach an agreement with the Bank of England whereby the requests for releases of sterling put forward would be dealt with directly by the Palestinian banks; that is, the banks would, within fairly wide limits, be authorized to use their discretion in certain types of transaction.
+He thought that an arrangement was feasible by which the Palestinian banks to be authorized to release sterling would reach an agreement with the Bank of England whereby the requests for releases of sterling put forward would be dealt with directly by the Palestinian banks; that is, the banks would, within fairly wide limits, be authorized to use their discretion in certain types of transactions.

-The view was expressed that no central authority in Palestine was necessary for an effective agreement of the release of sterling balances.

-The distribution of sterling release among the Palestinian banks could take place on the basis of the volume of business done by the respective banks.
+The view was expressed that no central authority in Palestine was necessary for an effective agreement on the release of sterling balances. /The distribution The distribution of sterling releases among the Palestinian banks could take place on the basis of the volume of business done by the respective banks.
 As for current sterling accruals, they would simply pass into the hands of individuals in the course of trading and might be disposed of by individuals.
 An agreement between the Palestinian banks in question and the Bank of England would be sufficient.

-Mr. REEDMAN (Senior Economic Adviser) stressed that necessity that a global amount of sterling to be released should be clearly fixed, so that the banks, in confirming credits, could have reasonable certainty regarding the amount of credits available some time in advance; otherwise, imports would be virtually limited to the amount of current accruals of sterling.
+Mr. REEIMAN (Senior Economic Adviser) stressed the necessity that a global amount of sterling to be released should be clearly fixed, so that the banks, in confirming credits, could have reasonable certainty regarding the amount of credits available some time in advance; otherwise, imports would be virtually limited to the amount of current accruals of sterling.